AMALNR98/Data-Science-ML-AI_Big_Data_with_Cloud_TABLEAU/SPARK/Theory/Lazy Evaluation.md

     ```python
     from pyspark.sql import SparkSession

-    # Create a Spark session
+    # Create a Theory session
     spark = SparkSession.builder.appName("LazyEvaluationExample").getOrCreate()

     # Read a CSV file into a DataFrame (transformation)